-- 1. Verify the annexation meets the criteria for annexation - 2.
-Implement the necessary steps of the Annexation Procedure - 3.
+- 1. Verify the annexation meets the criteria for annexation. - 2.
+Implement the necessary steps of the Annexation Procedure. - 3.
 Explore boundary areas of concern and identify areas where annexation may be necessary for boundary rationalization - 4.
-Possible areas of annexation are Riverview Gardens, Phillips Heights over to Rodman Rd., and the North side of Rodman Rd. on the West side of Brandywine Blvd to Philadelphia Pike
+Possible areas of annexation are Riverview Gardens, Phillips Heights over to Rodman Rd., and the North side of Rodman Rd. on the West side of Brandywine Blvd to Philadelphia Pike. - 5.
+Zoning in the areas marked for potential annexation will not change from their current use (zoning).
+Riverside Gardens is and will remain residential (R-1) and Phillips Heights is residential/mixed use will remain residential with mixed use along Philadelphia Pike (MX-2).

-Goal #3: Monitor adjacent areas of concern to determine if action is necessary.
+Goal #3: Monitor adjacent areas of concern to determine if action is necessary

 The Town of Bellefonte has no physical buffer distinguishing it from the surrounding fully developed areas of New Castle County.
 Changes in these adjacent areas of concern could have a negative impact on the Town.
-The Town must monitor these areas for such negative changes and work with the County to prevent a negative impact or if necessary take control of the affected area by annexation.
+The Town must monitor these areas for such negative changes and work with the County to prevent a negative impact or if necessary, take control of the affected area by annexation.

-- 1. Monitor areas of concern for changes that could potentially affect the Town.
-This includes the Dupont Edgemoor Plant and the areas around and including the Delaware River - 2.
-Work with New Castle County to prevent an impact to the Town - 3.
-Last resort, explore annexation to take control of the area
+- Monitor areas adjacent to the Town for changes that could potentially affect the Town.
+This includes the former DuPont Edgemoor Plant (proposed Gulftainer Container Port) and the areas around and including the Delaware River. - 2.
+Work with New Castle County to prevent a negative impact to the Town. - 3.
+Explore future annexation opportunities.